Corpus Christi Company Vehicle Accident Injury Lawyer

 Corpus Christi Company Vehicle Accident Law Firm

-Company vehicles fill the roads: big trucks transporting goods, Uber and Lyft vehicles, taxis, food delivery drivers, and construction vehicles, all filled with drivers who may spend more hours on the road than many other drivers.
+Company vehicles fill the roads in Corpus Christi: big trucks transporting goods, Uber and Lyft vehicles, taxis, food delivery drivers, and construction vehicles, all filled with drivers who may spend more hours on the road than many other drivers.
 In one year alone, more than 1,850,000 registered commercial trucks and 204,000 commercial cars hit the road in the private sector.
 In the government sector, 1,195,000 cars and 1,730,000 trucks took care of transporting goods and people—and those are just the fleet vehicles actually owned by the company, with well over 1.5 million fleet vehicles leased throughout the year.

 When you get into an accident with a company vehicle, you will often find yourself dealing with a huge legal team—especially when your accident involves a vehicle from a large company.
 That means you need an attorney of your own on your side.
 At The Patel Firm, PLLC, we provide first-class legal representation to all of our clients, from the major accidents to the smaller ones.
 Many of our clients find that having an attorney on their side significantly increases the compensation they can receive, especially when dealing with a large company.
 Other benefits include: